If you run a Google search for “how to make pancakes”, you’re probably looking for a recipe.

 Tools like Ahrefs have a keyword filtering feature where you can add modifiers as a way of finding keywords with a particular intent.

 Say, for example, you want to write a transactional piece.
-You’d start by entering your seed keywords into the search bar and then filtering the results to show keywords including transactional modifiers such as buy, purchase, cheap, and price.
+You’d start by entering your seed keywords into the search bar and then filtering the results to show keywords, including transactional modifiers related to your search.
+For instance, if you are writing about engagement rings, you can do a search such as jewelry, engagement rings, or buy, purchase, cheap, and price.

 Other keyword tools can give you an inkling into the types of intent around a search term by the most popular modifiers.
 Here, you’ll want to look specifically at long-tail keywords to determine the search intent.